-NOTE 11 - OPERATING LEASE
+NOTE 10 - OPERATING LEASE

-The Charter School entered into a Prop 39 Co-Location Use Agreement with the District where the Charter School occupies one of the school sites of the District for its 4-8 campus location.
+The Charter School entered into a Prop 39 Co-Location Use Agreement with the District for one year where the Charter School occupies one of the school sites of the District for its 4-8 campus location.
 The location is Westchester High School at 7400 W Manchester Ave, Los Angeles CA 90045.
-The lease expense for 2014-2015 was \$114,371.
+The lease expense for 2015-2016 was \$129,840.

 During 2013-2014, the Charter School renewed a Non-Residential Lease Agreement with Marina Free Methodist Church dba Marina Christian Fellowship on July 1, 2013, where the Charter School would occupy the location for its K-3 campus at 12606 West Culver Blvd., Los Angeles, California 90066.
-Term of the lease is for 36 calendar months commencing on July 1, 2013.
+Term of the lease is for 36 calendar months commencing on July 1, 2013, and ending June 30, 2016.
 (The Charter School has occupied this location prior to 2013.)
-The lease expense for 2014-2015 was \$209,160.
+The lease expense for 2015-2016 was \$230,664.

-NOTE 12 - EMPLOYEE RETIREMENT SYSTEMS
+NOTE 11 - EMPLOYEE RETIREMENT SYSTEMS

 Qualified employees are covered under multiple-employer defined benefit pension plans maintained by agencies of the State of California.
-Academic employees are members of the California State Teachers' Retirement System (CalSTRS) and classified employees are members of a 403(b) Tax Deferred Annuity Plan (TDA).
+Academic and classified employees are members of the California State Teachers' Retirement System (CalSTRS) or are covered by a 403(b) Tax Deferred Annuity Plan (TDA).

-The risks of participating in these multi-employer defined benefit pension plans are different from single-employer plans because: (a) assets contributed to the multi-employer plan by one employer may be used to provide benefits to employees of other participating employers, (b) the required member, employer, and State contribution rates are set by the California Legislature, and (c) if the Charter School chooses to stop participating in the multi-employer plan, it may be required to pay a withdrawal liability to the plan.
+The risks of participating in this multi-employer defined benefit pension plan is different from single-employer plans because: (a) assets contributed to the multi-employer plan by one employer may be used to provide benefits to employees of other participating employers, (b) the required member, employer, and State contribution rates are set by the California Legislature, and (c) if the Charter School chooses to stop participating in the multi-employer plan, it may be required to pay a withdrawal liability to the plan.
 The Charter School has no plans to withdraw from this multi-employer plan.